Welcome to a new series of bi-weekly podcasts that, in association with PSI Careers, discuss medical statistics as a career option.

 In her spare time, Rhian’s hobbies include: netball, kitesurfing, photography, piano and travelling.
 Rhian’s a keen rugby fan and supports Wales!

 Amy Phillips-Jones is a principal statistician at GlaxoSmithKline (GSK), a large pharmaceutical company.
 At the time of recording, Amy was a statistician at Plus-Project Ltd, a small contract research organisation (CRO) that provides consultancy services in the clinical trials arena.
-She has been a member of CALC since 2017.
+She has been a member of PSI Careers since 2017.